Data Protection Day

 Although, the original focus of the Day was on businesses, wide usage of the internet has expanded the scope to include families, consumers, and institutions.
 On this day, parents are encouraged to educate their children on how to act online in a safe manner in order to protect themselves and their personal data.
 Data Protection Day is observed annually on the 28th of January, the same day on which Convention 108 was signed in 1981.
 The day was first celebrated in 2007 as the European Data Protection Day with the United States recognizing it in 2009

-Top Tweets for Data Protection Day
+Top facts and quotes about Data Protection Day

 • Data Protection Day celebrates the first legally binding international law regarding data protection.

-• According to IBM, in 2021, the average cost of a data breach has grown from $3.43 million to nearly $3.77 million.
+• According to IBM, in 2022, the average cost of a data breach grew from $3.43 million to nearly $4.5 million.

 • Never before has the threat of intrusion to people’s privacy been such a risk.
 It is no wonder that the public now ranks protecting personal information as the third most important social concern. – Richard Thomas, former UK Information Commissioner